-- Because whole life policies do feature an investment component they are more expensive, but this doesn’t mean you should buy less coverage.
+- Whole life policies are more expensive, but it doesn’t mean you should get less coverage.
 Insufficient coverage defeats the purpose of your purchase: maintaining your family’s lifestyle as much as possible.

 Term life is well-suited for buyers who need the maximum death benefit for the lowest possible cost for some specific range of time.
-A good example of this is parents like Bob from Part I who have younger children.
-In case of their death, they want to make sure that their children are covered up through their kids’ college years or until the family home is paid off.
-Since things like college costs and mortgage payments usually end at some set point, a term policy is very useful for this kind of planning.
+A good example of this is parents like Bob who have younger children.
+In case of their death, these policyholders want to make sure that their children are covered up through their kids’ college years or until the family home is paid off.
+Because things like college costs and mortgage payments usually end at some set point, a term policy is useful for this kind of planning.

 Whole life insurance is characterized by higher premium amounts and a savings/investment component.
 As long as the premiums are paid and the insured person is alive, the policy stays in place and the death benefit remains constant.
 Over time the cash value or investment portion of the policy grows, ostensibly to help you save for retirement.

-Whole life policies also carry a lot of hidden costs; so, many buyers will find that they prefer more transparent retirement and investment strategies.
+Whole life policies also carry a lot of hidden costs.
+Many buyers will find they prefer more transparent retirement and investment strategies.
 For instance, whole life policies typically include high fees which can really cut into your return.
 Add to that the commission for the people involved, and you may just eat up all of your first year of payments.
 Your return for the investment portion of the policy is uncertain, and it’s not always easy to parse out how much you’re paying for insurance versus investment.

 Most experts advise you to keep insurance and investments separate.
 There are many investment options available today, and most of them are more favorable to the investor than whole life insurance in terms of the investment value.
 For this reason, financial advisers do not typically recommend whole life insurance.